Kirayi Dada: Plot

 Vijay is an unemployed guy suffering from family problems.
 Rani Malini, alias Arunabai, a Kothi dancer appoints him as a spy against Naga Raja Varma, a Zamindar of an estate.
-Vijay goes to his estate and gets a job, Naga Raja Varma's daughter Rekha and Naga Raja Varma's henchman Koti's daughter Latha love Vijay, but Vijay loves Latha.
+Vijay goes to his estate and gets a job.
+Naga Raja Varma's daughter, Rekha and his henchman Koti's daughter, Latha both fall in love with Vijay, but Vijay loves Latha.
 One day, Vijay discovers that Naga Raja Varma's younger brother Krishna Raja Varma is Malini's husband who was killed by Naga Raja Varma; and Vijay's father Satyam is trapped in the case and Latha is Malini's daughter.
 The rest of the story is about how Vijay defeats Naga Raja Varma in the climax.